flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 {{< /float_block >}}

 {{% inner_markdown %}}
-Overall it sounds like a cutting-the-edge feature, however most games held on to the tile engine.
+Overall it sounds like a cutting-the-edge feature, however, most games held on to the tile engine.
 Why?
 Because in practice it **costs a lot of CPU resources**.

 You see, while using a tile engine the CPU can delegate most of the computations to the graphics chip.
-By contrast, the frame-buffer system that the PPU provides is limited to only displaying that segment of memory as a **single background layer**, that means no more individual affine transformations, layering or effects unless the CPU computes them.
+By contrast, the frame-buffer system that the PPU provides is limited to only displaying that segment of memory as a **single background layer**, which means no more individual affine transformations, layering or effects unless the CPU computes them.
 Also, the frame-buffer occupies 80 KB of memory, so only 16 KB (half) are available to store sprite tiles.

 {{% /inner_markdown %}}
 {{< /float_group >}}